 New students planning to major in educational foundations enter the university as pre-education majors.
-Transfer students and university students from other majors may become pre-education majors by submitting a Request for Addition or Deletion Major form, available in the Education Advising Office, or online in the department's webpages.
+Transfer students and university students from other majors may become pre-education majors by submitting a Request for Addition form, available in the Education Advising Office, or online in the department's webpages.

-Pre-education majors typically spend their first two years fulfilling general-education and pre-education requirements and are not eligible to take 300- or 400level education courses.
+Pre-education majors typically spend their first two years fulfilling general-education and pre-education requirements and are not eligible to take 300- or 400-level education courses.
 Pre-education major status does not guarantee admission to the educational foundations major.
 Pre-education students should meet regularly with the advisor for academic planning and preparing for the major application.
-Contact the department at 541-346-3404.